 Giada Tu Thanh

-Giada Tu Thanh is a Monitoring & Evaluation (M&E) professional with seven years working experience in development cooperation.
+Giada Tu Thanh is a Monitoring & Evaluation (M&E) professional with over seven years working experience in development cooperation.

 Prior to joining Itad in April 2015, Giada worked in Brussels for four and a half years, managing M&E projects commissioned by the EC (DG DEVCO, DG Enlargement and EU Delegations).

-Giada holds a Masters in Development Management from the London School of Economics where she specialised on Population and Gender issues.
+Giada holds a Masters in Development Management from the London School of Economics where she specialised in Population and Gender issues.
 Her final dissertation focussed on how to make initiatives to prevent Sexually Transmitted Diseases more effective by drawing men and less technical dimensions of sexual behaviour into the picture.

 Find out more about Giada in her 60 Second Interview.